Yu-Fangxu/DARec/README.md

 1. Run Data_Preprocessing.py and set processed=False to generate rating matrix
 2. Run Train_AutoRec.py to get pretrained Autorec
 3. Run Train_DArec.py to get result

+My code is just for Reference, I do not promise it does not exist some errors.